Pakistan National Alliance: Right-wing populism and violence

 At this platform, the modern European style-influenced forces formed an alliance with totally opposite of hard-line Islamist forces.
 The alliance decided to contest the elections under one election symbol "plough" and a green flag with nine stars as its ensign.

 Contesting the 1977 elections jointly the PNA launched a national campaign against the government after the controversial and allegedly rigged results showing the Peoples Party as an overwhelming victory in the general elections.
 The agitation caught the Peoples Party and its political scientists, by surprise and after several months of street fighting and demonstrations.
 Under advised by his advisers, Bhutto opened negotiations with the then PNA leadership but whether or not it would have been signed by all PNA parties or by Bhutto remains open to speculation.
 In a single unusual anti-Bhutto bloc, the alliance seemed to be effective when tapping a wave to remove Bhutto from government.

 Meanwhile, Bhutto's trusted confident and a lifelong companion dr. Mubashir Hassan tried to handle the situation on behalf of Bhutto by bringing the alliance on a table to reach an agreement of co-existence and a vital political solution.
-On other hand, Hassan advised Bhutto to not to rely either on establishment or use the force to curb the alliance.
+On other hand, Hassan advised Bhutto not to rely either on establishment or use the force to curb the alliance.
 An agreement was eventually reached in June 1977 and Bhutto was to sign it on 5 July.
 However, despite the enthusiasm of the negotiating team, other PNA leaders had reservations about the agreement.
 In response, Zulfiqar Ali Bhutto also tried to crush the power of this alliance, with the help of his agencies such as FSF and Rangers and for this reason was also considered for the cause of Bhutto's hanging on 4 April 1979.
 In a coup staged by General Zia, Bhutto was removed from office with majority of his colleagues.

 Authoritarianism and PNA split

 The conservatives and Islamist fronts went to General Zia-ul-Haq, Chief of Army Staff and Admiral Mohammad Shariff, Chairman of the Joint Chiefs of Staff Committee, and convinced them to remove Bhutto and no other agreement is reached with Bhutto and his colleagues remained stubborn.
-The absence of a formal agreement between the government and the PNA was used as an excuse by the Pakistan Defence Forces under its chairman Admiral Mohammad Shariff which led to stage a Coup d'état (see Operation Fair Play) by General Ziaul Haque to break the impasse.
+The absence of a formal agreement between the government and the PNA was used as an excuse by the Pakistan Defence Forces under its chairman Admiral Mohammad Shariff which led to stage a Coup d'état (see Operation Fair Play) by General Zia-ul-Haq to break the impasse.
 Those justifying the coup, argue that no agreement had been reached between the two sides.